Skip to content

 Balsamic Glazed Salmon

 This balsamic glazed salmon is restaurant quality made easily right at home!
-Tender salmon is seared and then topped with a balsamic glaze for an elegant dinner ready in 15 minutes!
+Seared tender salmon is drizzled with a balsamic glaze for an elegant dinner ready in 15 minutes.

 fork taking bite of salmon on plate